Kaltsoon/data-management-and-databases/slidev/04-sql-queries.md

 ## The SQL syntax

-> _"the syntax of a computer language is the rules that define the combinations of symbols that are considered to be correctly structured statements or expressions in that language"_
+> _"The syntax of a computer language is the rules that define the combinations of symbols that are considered to be correctly structured statements or expressions in that language"_

 - So that the RDBMS can interpret our queries we need to closely follow a specific set of rules while defining them
 - These rules are defined by the **SQL syntax**